neoighodaro/jumper-icons/README.md

 ## How to contribute

-To contribute, you need to submit a PR to this repository's master branch with the icon you want to add.
+To contribute, you need to submit a pull request to this repository's master branch with the icon you want to add.

 ### How to submit a PR
-TBD
+You can maybe follow this guide if you don't know how to submit pull requests https://flaviocopes.com/how-to-make-first-github-pull-request/

 ## Contribution Rules